• myUMW

 Excerpt from Corinne’s May 1903 letter to her mother with diminutive sketch in the lower left-hand corner of what would later become La Brabanconne, GMHS Archives

-sketch of cat
+sketch of black cat

 Even the grey cat gets some special attention from Gari.